 Al and big data for and from training services delivered by CAE remain high priority strategic transformation themes in the CAE R&D technology roadmap.
-The development of Al algorithms from the data generated during the pilot's training journey is at the center of future aviation training marked by a paradigm shift towards data driven evidence and insights.
-The CAE Real-time Insights and Standardized Evaluations (CAE RiseTM) family of software products have been augmented with new Al algorithms providing deeper training assessment insights to flight instructors and training managers.
+The development of Al algorithms from the data generated during the pilot's training journey is at the centre of future aviation training marked by a paradigm shift towards data driven evidence and insights.
+The CAE Al & Analytics Platform (CAE RiseTM) has been augmented with new Al algorithms providing 20+ distinct insights.
+This allows it to function as a co-pilot to flight instructors, increasing training efficacy and helping training centre supervisors to objectively calibrate the effectiveness of instructors by leveraging telemetric and biometric data.
 CAE is shaping the future of training through innovations introduced with CAE RiseTM allowing to improve training quality, objectivity and efficiency through the integration of untapped data-driven insights into the training journey of aviation professionals.